CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab4.md

    ![](../../media/terraform-save.png)

 ## Task 4: Generate code by chat that uses PowerShell to deploy resources to Azure

+Use GitHub Copilot Chat to create a PowerShell script to deploy resources and save it as powershell.ps1.

 1. Back in the Chat window, let us try to generate a powershell script.For example, type "Write a PowerShell script for deploying a storage account to Azure." and hit enter.